The Mooney Suzuki: History

-In 2003, at Lollapolooza, the band began playing new songs, such as "Primitive Condition" which would appear on the Matrix-produced album, Alive and Amplified.
-The song became the band's biggest hit, appearing in the Madden 2005, Shaun White Snowboarding, and in the ATV Offroad Fury 3 soundtrack.
+In 2003, at Lollapalooza, the band began playing new songs such as "Primitive Condition", which would appear on the Matrix-produced album, Alive and Amplified.
+The title song became the band's biggest hit, appearing in the Madden NFL 2005, Shaun White Snowboarding, and ATV Offroad Fury 3 video game soundtracks.
 "Alive and Amplified" broke into the UK Singles Chart at No. 38, and appeared in the 2005 remake of Fun with Dick and Jane, as well as the 2006 film Grandma's Boy.
-They also contributed to the Burnout 3 soundtrack, with another single from that album, "Shake that Bush Again."
+They also contributed to the Burnout 3 soundtrack with another single from that album, "Shake that Bush Again".
 Soon the band toured with Kings of Leon.

 The band traded labels for V2 Records in 2005.
-The band's album "Have Mercy" was to have been released on V2 Records in summer 2007 (originally set for January 2007, and then spring, according to V2 marketing materials).
+The band's album Have Mercy was to have been released on V2 Records in summer 2007 (originally set for January 2007, and then spring, according to V2 marketing materials).
 Due to the reorganization of V2 announced in January 2007, the album was not released on that label, but instead came out on June 19 on indie label Elixia Records.

 In 2007, the band recorded a cover version of Cher's "Just Like Jesse James" for Engine Room Recordings' compilation album Guilt by Association, which appeared in September 2007.
 Around this time, they also recorded the "spring soundtrack" for DKNY jeans.
-In 2008 the band is in the studio recording their fifth album and made a cameo appearance in Ben Stiller's film Tropic Thunder, in addition to contributing covers of "I Just Want to Celebrate" and "All Along the Watchtower" to the film's soundtrack.
+In 2008 the band recorded their fifth album and made a cameo appearance in Ben Stiller's film Tropic Thunder, in addition to contributing covers of "I Just Want to Celebrate" and "All Along the Watchtower" to the film's soundtrack.
 Sammy James Jr. mentored a young rocker for an episode of the award-winning MTV series Made.